dennissivia/crypto-toolbox/README.md

 It should be a helpfull toolkit for anyone who is learning cryptographic basics or trying to apply crypto analysis to weak and insecure ciphers or encryption modes.

+# Content ( Whats in the toolbox )

+## Utils
+* **CryptBuffer**
+This really is the workhorse of the entire gem.
+Most of the higher level parts rely on it.
+It should also be the most frequently used Class when trying to do hands on crypto anlysis and byte manipulation

+## Analyzers
+* There is a **VigenereXor analyzer** that breaks ciphers with repeated short keys using bit pattern detection and english language dictionary analysis
+* There is a **PaddingOracle analyzer** that has sample implementations for a tcp and a http oracle.
+*

+Work in Progress
+* I am currently working on the **multi-time-pad analyzer** to make a full automatic analysis.
+Currently manual intervention is required

+## Ciphers
+* Caesar Cipher PoC implementation
+* Rot13 PoC implementation

 # Installation